 Efficiency Existing Ship

-More recently, the IMO have been considering a technical approach for existing ships to sit alongside Energy Efficiency Design Index (EEDI).
-Although not currently mandated, this index is supported by many member states and industry insiders believe this initiative will be implemented soon.
-An Energy Efficiency Existing Ship Index (EEXI) would require ships to meet set energy efficiency requirements.
+At the 75th Marine Environment Protection Committee (MEPC) in November 2020, the IMO approved a technical approach for existing ships to sit alongside Energy Efficiency Design Index (EEDI).
+Set to come into force in 2023, the Energy Efficiency Existing Ship Index (EEXI) requires ships to meet set energy efficiency requirements.

 Greenhouse Gas Rating and Port Incentive Programs